MintbeanHackathons/MintbeanPlatform/frontend/src/views/Guidebook/markdown/index.md

 Currently, all events and membership are **_completely free_** for software developers.

 Membership in the community can be acquired simply by attending one of our CareerHack events.
 Visit the [CareerHack Hackathons][CareerHack Hackathons] page for more details.

-### Weekend workshops

-Weekend workshops are 3-day workshop events that start each Friday and end on Sunday.
-These are designed to encourage the building of more involved projects at a time that is convenient for all involved.
-The goal in long-format hackathons is to fully exercise participants' software development abilities while building useful pieces of software.

-* Solo or group-based, informal, collaborative.
-* Timings informal, Friday to Sunday, regardless of holidays.
-* Each participant is assigned a real-world ticket, task or project.

 [CareerHack Hackathons]: guidebook/careerhack-hackathons